Olive-blockchain/Olive-blockchain/CONTRIBUTING.md

 # Introduction

 Welcome to the olive-blockchain project!
-We are happy that you are taking a look at the code for Chia, a proof of space and time cryptocurrency.
+We are happy that you are taking a look at the code for Olive, a proof of space and time cryptocurrency.

 A lot of fascinating new cryptography and blockchain concepts are used and implemented here.
-This repo includes the code for the Chia full node, farmer, and timelord (in olive folder), which are all written in python.
+This repo includes the code for the Olive full node, farmer, and timelord (in olive folder), which are all written in python.
-It also includes a verifiable delay function implementation that it imports from the [olivevdf repo](https://github.com/Chia-Network/olivevdf) (in c/c++), and a proof of space implementation that it imports from the [olivepos repo](https://github.com/Chia-Network/olivepos).
-BLS signatures are imported from the [bls-signatures repo](https://github.com/Chia-Network/bls-signatures) as blspy.
-There is an additional dependency on the [olivebip158 repo](https://github.com/Chia-Network/olivebip158).
+It also includes a verifiable delay function implementation that it imports from the [olivevdf repo](https://github.com/Olive-Network/olivevdf) (in c/c++), and a proof of space implementation that it imports from the [olivepos repo](https://github.com/Olive-Network/olivepos).
+BLS signatures are imported from the [bls-signatures repo](https://github.com/Olive-Network/bls-signatures) as blspy.
+There is an additional dependency on the [olivebip158 repo](https://github.com/Olive-Network/olivebip158).
 For major platforms, binary and source wheels are shipped to PyPI from each dependent repo.
 Then olive-blockchain can pip install those from PyPI or they can be prepackaged as is done for the Windows installer.
 On unsupported platforms, pip will fall back to the source distributions, to be compiled locally.

-If you want to learn more about this project, read the [wiki](https://github.com/Chia-Network/olive-blockchain/wiki), or check out the [green paper](https://www.olive.net/assets/ChiaGreenPaper.pdf).
+If you want to learn more about this project, read the [wiki](https://github.com/Olive-Network/olive-blockchain/wiki), or check out the [green paper](https://www.olive.net/assets/OliveGreenPaper.pdf).

 ## Contributions